jordanstewart-hub/DevSecOps/README.md

 If EC2 is the service that creates virtual computers/servers, an instance is one of those computers/servers.

-Picking an EC2 instance is like customizing a virtual computer that fits what you need for your project.
+Picking an EC2 instance is like customizing a virtual computer that fits what is needed for this project.
 You can customize your EC2 instance's CPU, memory, storage, and networking capacity and more!

 ### I also enabled SSH